Karl Popper: Honours and awards

 Popper won many awards and honours in his field, including the Lippincott Award of the American Political Science Association, the Sonning Prize, the Otto Hahn Peace Medal of the United Nations Association of Germany in Berlin and fellowships in the Royal Society, British Academy, London School of Economics, King's College London, Darwin College, Cambridge, Austrian Academy of Sciences and Charles University, Prague.
 Austria awarded him the Grand Decoration of Honour in Gold for Services to the Republic of Austria in 1986, and the Federal Republic of Germany its Grand Cross with Star and Sash of the Order of Merit, and the peace class of the Order Pour le Mérite.
-He received the Humanist Laureate Award from the International Academy of Humanism.
 He was knighted by Queen Elizabeth II in 1965, and was elected a Fellow of the Royal Society in 1976.
-He was invested with the Insignia of a Companion of Honour in 1982.
+He was invested with the insignia of a Member of the Order of the Companions of Honour in 1982.

 Other awards and recognition for Popper included the City of Vienna Prize for the Humanities (1965), Karl Renner Prize (1978), Austrian Decoration for Science and Art (1980), Dr. Leopold Lucas Prize of the University of Tübingen (1980), Ring of Honour of the City of Vienna (1983) and the Premio Internazionale of the Italian Federico Nietzsche Society (1988).
 In 1989, he was the first awarded the Prize International Catalonia for "his work to develop cultural, scientific and human values all around the world".
 In 1992, he was awarded the Kyoto Prize in Arts and Philosophy for "symbolising the open spirit of the 20th century" and for his "enormous influence on the formation of the modern intellectual climate".